 But what if you argue that the SUV is worth $80,000 and your spouse argues that, while you paid nearly $100,000 for it when you bought it, the real value is more like $50,000 since it is used?
 They want $30,000 in cash to make the trade, when you think the trade would be fair without any extra money exchanging hands.
 This can hold up the entire process as you attempt to determine how much each item is really worth and what assets you need to use to offset things properly.

-Property division, especially in high-asset cases, is often contentious.
+Property division, especially in High-Net worth cases, is often contentious.
 This is not a time when you want to make a mistake that will haunt you for years to come, but your spouse feels the same way.
 It’s important for both of you to make sure you know what options you have and how to seek a solution that works.